daniamcode/eslint-config/README.md

 we can extend standard config by installing some dependencies (this is used by midudev):

-npm i -D babel-eslint eslint-config-standard eslint-config-standard-jsx eslint-config-standard-react eslint-plugin-promise eslint-plugin-import eslint-plugin-node eslint-plugin-react
+npm i -D @babel/eslint-parser eslint-config-standard eslint-config-standard-jsx eslint-config-standard-react eslint-plugin-promise eslint-plugin-import eslint-plugin-node eslint-plugin-react

 maybe I need npm i -D @babel/core